Drazzizzi/Plex-Discord-Media-Updates/README.md

 ## Uptime Status Monitoring

 The configuration file also includes an *optional* field `uptime_status` to allow the pinging of an uptime status push monitor (e.g. *push monitors* in Uptime Kuma or Healthchecks.io).
-To ensure the script is actually run on a regular schedule, it will ping a URL given by your instance of one of these services.
-If the script is not run, it will not ping the URL and will miss its check-in, at which points the service can alert you.
+To ensure the script is actually run on a regular schedule, it will ping a URL given by your instance of one of these services, which will keep the monitor marked as running/up in your service.
+If the script is not run, it will miss its scheduled check-in and the service can alert you to it.

 # Running the Script